StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Splunk metrics and events

-To retrieve data from Splunk, the [API Integration StackPack](/setup/agent/agent-v1.md) must be installed in your StackState instance.
-This is required for StackState to communicate with StackState Agent V1 and, once the required Splunk Agent checks have been configured, will directly make Splunk metrics and events available in StackState.
+To retrieve data from Splunk, [StackState Agent V1](/setup/agent/agent-v1.md)  must be installed.
+Once the required Splunk Agent checks have been configured, Splunk metrics and events will directly be available in StackState.

 #### Splunk topology

-To retrieve topology data from Splunk, in addition to the [API Integration StackPack](/setup/agent/agent-v1.md), you will also need to install the **Splunk Topology StackPack**.
+To retrieve topology data from Splunk, you will need to install the **Splunk Topology StackPack**.

 Install the Splunk Topology StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters: